Crowds celebrate new year restriction-free for first time since pandemic

 Earlier in the day, cities around the world celebrated the start of the new year with street festivities and elaborate firework displays.

-Large crowds gathered below the Sky Tower in Auckland, which was the first major city to ring in 2023 a year after Covid restrictions saw new year’s eve events cancelled.
+Large crowds gathered below the Sky Tower in Auckland, which was the first major city to ring in 2023 a year after Covid restrictions saw New Year’s Eve events cancelled.

 Across the ditch in Australia, more than one million people crowded along Sydney’s waterfront for a multimillion-dollar celebration based around the themes of diversity and inclusion.